Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Supporting information

+\nameref{S3_Table} contains the pairwise comparison matrix and the Normalized AHP pairwise comparison matrix.
+The Principal Eigenvalue is the mean of the eigenvectors, and n is the number of factors - six.

+To begin the AHP process, we constructed a pairwise comparison matrix (A), where each element \(a_{ij}\) represented the importance of criterion \(i\) relative to criterion \(j\).

+Once we created our pairwise comparison matrix, we normalized the matrix by dividing each element of a column by the sum of the elements of that column.
+This resulted in the normalized matrix \( \tilde{A} \).
+The normalized matrix for our example was computed by:

+The priority vector \(W\) (the eigenvector) was then derived by averaging the rows of the normalized matrix:

+This priority vector defines the AHP weights for each factor, and thus the impact of each factor on the vulnerability of Ganga.

+In some situations, AHP importance rankings may produce inconsistent outcomes due to matrix properties.
+The Consistency Index (\(CI\)) and Consistency Ratio (\(CR\)) were developed to test for inconsistency with a Consistency Ratio < 0.1 indicating the rankings were consistent~\citep{20}:

+where \( \lambda_{max} \) was the largest eigenvalue of the matrix \(A\).
+The \(CR\) was the ratio of the \(CI\) to the Random Consistency Index (\(RI\)) for the corresponding matrix size (n):

+In our case, with a consistency ratio (\(CR\)) of 0.06, the matrix was considered consistent (as \(CR\) < 0.1).
+This consistency indicated that our pairwise comparison matrix was reliable for determining the weights.

-Data for each AHP factor were divided into five vulnerability classes using the Jenks natural breaks method \citepS{S_Jenks}.
+\paragraph*{S2 Text} Data for each AHP factor were divided into five vulnerability classes using the Jenks natural breaks method~\citep{7}.
 The Jenks method is widely used within GIS packages to generate variance-minimization classification.
 Breaks were typically uneven, and were selected to separate values where large changes in value occur.
-For this, we used the boxplots and histograms for the layers to identify the natural breaks for each factor (Supplemental Fig S1 and Supplemental Fig S2).
+For this, we used the boxplots (\nameref{S1_Fig}) and histograms (\nameref{S2_Fig}) for the layers to identify the natural breaks for each factor.